idcmardelplata/mostly-adequate-guide-es/ch9.md

-# Monadic Onions
+# Cebollas monadicas

 ## Pointy Functor Factory

-Before we go any further, I have a confession to make: I haven't been fully honest about that `of` method we've placed on each of our types.
+Before we go any further, Tengo una confesion que hacerles: I haven't been fully honest about that `of` method we've placed on each of our types.
 Turns out, it is not there to avoid the `new` keyword, but rather to place values in what's called a *default minimal context*.
 Yes, `of` does not actually take the place of a constructor - it is part of an important interface we call *Pointed*.

 > A *pointed functor* is a functor with an `of` method